 “There have indeed been occasions when missionaries were responsible for needless destruction of culture,” Richardson writes.
 “Whether through misinterpreting the Great Commission, pride, culture shock, or simple inability to comprehend the values of others, we have needlessly opposed customs we did not understand.
 Some, had we understood them, might have served as communication keys for the gospel!”

-But Richardson goes on to argue – convincingly, I think – that missionaries who destroy cultures are the rare exception; most are far more often hard at work preserving languages and cultures, and serving communities in practical, tangible ways through education, public health, or other community development initiatives.
+But Richardson goes on to argue – convincingly, I think – that missionaries who destroy cultures are the exception; most are far more often hard at work preserving languages and cultures, and serving communities in practical, tangible ways through education, public health, or other community development initiatives.